Data Quality Metric Library

 |

-The percentage of the total footpath length entered to RAMM during the three year period to the end of the reported financial year.
+The percentage of the total "in use" footpath (pathway) length entered to RAMM during the three year period to the end of the reported financial year.

 Metric Purpose

-Confirm that footpath asset data is being maintained as new footpaths are constructed/vested, and others are renewed.
+Confirm that footpath (pathway) asset data is being added as new footpaths (pathways) are constructed/vested, and others are renewed.

 Consequence of Poor Quality Data

-Poor data has the potential to impact our investment decision making, understanding of the effectiveness of investment and asset valuations.
+Poor updating of data has the potential to impact our investment decision-making, as well as hinder our understanding of the effectiveness of investment.

 Importance level for metric has been changed to Low.